Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Claims 1-20 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
-The claims recite “recognize a text in an image output through the display”, “obtain valid data from the recognized text”, “obtain comparison data for each title of a plurality of titles in a title list”, “identify comparison data that matches the valid data from among the obtained comparison data”, and “provide additional information based on a title corresponding to the identified comparison data”.
+The claims recite “recognize a text in an image output through the display”, “obtain a confidence value for each character of each words in the recognized text”, “obtain valid data by removing special characters and numeric characters”, “obtain a first set of comparison data comprising one or more words for each title of a plurality of titles in a title list by removing special characters and numeric characters”, “obtain first matching information by comparing each word in the first valid data with comparison data”, “identify first comparison data that matches the first valid data from among the obtained comparison data”, and “output additional information through the display based on a title corresponding to the identified comparison data”.

-The broadest reasonable interpretation of steps “recognize a text in an image output through the display”, “obtain comparison data for each title of a plurality of titles in a title list”, and “identify comparison data that matches the valid data from among the obtained comparison data” are that those steps fall within the mental process groupings of abstract ideas because they cover concepts performed in the human mind, including observation, evaluation, judgment, and opinion.
+The broadest reasonable interpretation of steps “recognize a text in an image output through the display”, “obtain a confidence value for each character of each words in the recognized text”, “obtain valid data by removing special characters and numeric characters”, “obtain a first set of comparison data comprising one or more words for each title of a plurality of titles in a title list by removing special characters and numeric characters”, “obtain first matching information by comparing each word in the first valid data with comparison data”, “identify first comparison data that matches the first valid data from among the obtained comparison data” are that those steps fall within the mental process groupings of abstract ideas because they cover concepts performed in the human mind, including observation, evaluation, judgment, and opinion.
 See MPEP 2106.04(a)(2), subsection III.
-A human is able to recognize text in an image, compare the text to a list of titles and determine which title matches the recognized text.
+A human is able to recognize text in an image, compare the text to a list of titles, remove special characters and determine which title matches the recognized text.

-The limitations “obtain valid data from the recognized text” and “provide additional information based on a title corresponding to the identified comparison data” are mere data gathering and output recited at a high level of generality, and thus are insignificant extra-solution activity.
+The limitations “obtain valid data from the recognized text”, “obtain a confidence value for each character of each words in the recognized text” and “output additional information through the display based on a title corresponding to the identified comparison data” are mere data gathering and output recited at a high level of generality, and thus are insignificant extra-solution activity.
 See MPEP 2106.05(g) (“whether the limitation is significant”).
 In addition, all uses of the recited judicial exceptions require such data gathering and output, and, as such, these limitations do not impose any meaningful limits on the claim.
 These limitations amount to necessary data gathering and outputting.
 See MPEP 2106.05.

-Additional elements limitations “obtain valid data from the recognized text” and “provide additional information based on a title corresponding to the identified comparison data” were both found to be insignificant extra-solution activity in Step 2A, Prong Two, because they were determined to be insignificant limitations as necessary data gathering and outputting.
+Additional elements limitations “obtain valid data from the recognized text”, “obtain a confidence value for each character of each words in the recognized text” and “output additional information through based on a title corresponding to the identified comparison data” were both found to be insignificant extra-solution activity in Step 2A, Prong Two, because they were determined to be insignificant limitations as necessary data gathering and outputting.
 See MPEP 2106.05(g).
 As discussed above, the recitations of the additional elements are recited at a high level of generality.
 These elements amount to receiving or transmitting data over a network and are well-understood, routine, conventional activity.
 See MPEP 2106.05(d), subsection II. these additional elements represent mere instructions to implement an abstract idea or other exception on a computer and insignificant extra-solution activity, which do not provide an inventive concept.

 The dependent claims do not include additional element to that make an inventive concept.